Kiberchaika/The_Blackbird_Dataset/README.md

 - Statistics and analysis tools
 - Command-line interface for common operations

+## TODO

+- Continue after download stopped abruptly, and cover that with tests It should already skip files that are already downloaded, but that wasn't covered by tests and checked

 ## Installation

 There are two ways to install the Blackbird Dataset Manager: